 The first step in creating an eco-friendly garden is to survey the plot and sketch a few ideas in words or pictures.
 For newcomers to gardening, magazines and books can provide useful inspiration.
 In an eco-friendly garden, the key aims include:

 - To minimize the use of chemical pesticides, etc.

 - To minimize the use of water.

 - To create food and shelter for local insects and wildlife.

 To achieve these aims, the garden needs sunshine and good drainage: while the gardener can do little about the former, the latter can often be created, for example, through the use of raised beds and planters.

 So, having started to plan the plot, what next?
-There are a few key items that every eco-friendly garden needs; these include at least one water butt (for recycling rain water) and a compost heap or bin.
-A greenhouse is a great help as it aids with early propagation of the season’s plants and will produce large quantities of produce.
+There are a few key items that every eco-friendly garden needs; these include at least one water butt (for recycling rainwater) and a compost heap or bin.
+A greenhouse is a great help as it aids with the early propagation of the season’s plants and will produce large quantities of produce.